saumyashikhar01/Data-Suite/README.md

 # Data-Suite
 Project
-Working with time-series data using ARIMA,prophet,lstm method for forecasting data
+Working with time-series data using ARIMA, LSTM, Prophet method for forecasting data